SLoharkar/Info-Nmap/README.md

 **`Info-Nmap`** requires following programs to run properly -
 - `nmap`

-> All the depedencise will be installed automatically when you run `scan` for the first time
+> All the depedencies will be installed automatically when you run `scan` for the first time

 > Supported Platform : **`Kali Linux`**, **`Termux`**, **`Ubuntu/Debian/Kali`**, **`ArchLinux/Manjaro`**, **`Fedora`**